joshkitt/cloud-certification/aws/aws-csaa.md

     - Can pre-install packages
         - Faster boot time
         - Don't need to use User Data to run things
 - You can't copy an AMI with an associated billingProduct code that was shared with you from another account.
 Instead, to copy, launch an EC2 instance and create AMI from instance
 - Defines processor, memory, and storage type
 - Cannot be changed without downtime
+- __Locked to region, can be copied to a different region for use__

-- Instance Types
+Instance Types
 - T - General purpose, burstable
 - M - General purpose, medium duty
 - C - Compute
 - R - RAM - Memory optimized
 - I - Storage optimized
 - P - Accelerated Computing
 - G - GPU optimized

 ### ELB
 Elastic Load Balancer